bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 36°
-- light rain
+- light snowmist
-- 94% humidity
+- 81% humidity
-- 10 mph wind
+- 13 mph wind

-No precipitation in the past 24 hours
+0.5 inches of snow in the past 24 hours

 ## Temperature Comparison